-From September 2020, academic and professional services staff will be able to access a new curriculum to support the development of their teaching and researcher skills.
+All academic and professional services staff engaged in teaching activities can access our CLT Professional Development Programme to support the development of their teaching and researcher skills.

 The Centre for Learning & Teaching offers a one-stop shop for professional development resources designed to support staff who are interested in developing their teaching or researcher knowledge and skills.

 Through our comprehensive curriculum of resources and activities, we can offer the professional support and guidance you need to:

 - develop your knowledge, skills and understanding of teaching, learning and assessment in blended modes of teaching;